sytpb/aws-best-solution/README.md

 **Use path conditions to define rules that forward requests to different target groups based on the URL in the request.**<br>
 *Key word: Path conditions, URL,target groups*<br>

+**#5**.A company has a fleet of running Spot EC2 instances behind an Application Load Balancer.
+The incoming traffic comes from various users across multiple AWS regions and you would like to have the user's session shared among the fleet of instances.
+You are required to set up a distributed session management layer that will provide a scalable and shared data storage for the user sessions.

+Which of the following would be the best choice to meet the requirement while still providing sub-millisecond latency for the users?

 ## Encryption
 **#1**.A multinational bank is storing its confidential files in an S3 bucket.
 The security team recently performed an audit, and the report shows that multiple files have been uploaded without 256-bit Advanced Encryption Standard (AES) server-side encryption.
 For added protection, the encryption key must be automatically rotated every year.
 The solutions architect must ensure that there would be no other unencrypted files uploaded in the S3 bucket in the future.